 Any business can suffer a data breach.
 Despite what you may think, they don’t only affect large organisations.
-Its how you proactively react to very real threats of fraud that will determine how to regain trust after a data breach
+Its how you proactively react to very real threats of fraud that will determine how to regain trust after a data breach.
+Once trust is broken its difficult to get it back.

 You might assume that a smaller company wouldn’t be of any interest to hackers, but every business which operates online is open to the possibility of attack.